SeaQuestTeam/HECO/README.md

 > - `spill_release_duration_h:` (min 1) for a continuos spilling scenario, the model discretize spill in single steps.
 > - `time0:` insert the time of oilspill event in format `2025-03-08 00:00:00
 > - `volume_spilled_m3:` insert the estimate volume spilled in entire release duration.
+>
 > 8. Open a python terminal and `import heco`
 > 9. Run the model simulation: `output = heco.run('heco.yaml')`
 > 10. Save output in tabular CSV `output.to_csv('heco_results.csv', index=False)`

-The tabular CSV contain the RAW particles data, it is possibile to use it in any GIS platform.
+The tabular CSV contain the RAW particles data, it is possibile to use it in any GIS environment.

 ## 3. Contributing